jaredly/j2/nore/Roadmap.md

 - [x] I want to be able to "highlight" a thing... when mousing over a dealio

+#### The 'level'

+Maybe I don't want it?
+Try removing, and just have the Path

 ### Structured Features

 #### First Step: basic editing, navigation, and selection

+letsssssss autogenereate the UI

 ##### Editing Stuff